 Draft-ietf-stir-rfc4474bis defines authentication and verification services.
 If the authentication service functions correctly, and the certificate is valid and available to the verification service, the SIP message can be delivered successfully.
 However, if these conditions are not satisfied, errors can be generated.
 This section identifies important error conditions and specifies procedurally what should happen, if they occur.
 Error handling procedures should consider how best to always deliver the call per current regulatory requirements, while providing diagnostic information back to the signer.

-There are four main procedural errors defined in rfc4474bis that can identify issues with allowing the validation of the dentity header field to occur.
+There are four main procedural errors defined in rfc4474bis that can identify issues with allowing the validation of the Identity header field to occur.
 They are:

-436 – ‘Bad-Identity-Info’ – the URI in the info parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error)

-437 – ‘Unsupported credential’ – this error occurs when a credential is supplied by the info parameter but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credentials.

-438 – ‘Invalid Identity Header’ – this occurs if the signature validation fails

 403 - ‘Stale Date’ – sent when the verification service receives a request with a Date header field value that is older than the local policy for freshness permits.

 428 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated either by local or global policy to be signed.

-Two options are being discussed for how to handle these errors:
+436 – ‘Bad-Identity-Info’ – the URI in the “info” parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error)

+437 – ‘Unsupported credential’ – this error occurs when a credential is supplied by the “info” parameter but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credentials.

+438 – ‘Invalid Identity Header’ – this occurs if the signature validation fails.

+The primary option being discussed to handle these errors is to pass a reason code in the 18x provisional response that indicates one of the four above scenarios.
+In addition, the provisional response could be followed up by an Authentication Service with a RE-INVITE in the same dialog with a “repaired” Identity header field.

-First option: The Verification Service should only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
-After the 43x errors have been returned once, any subsequent calls from that originating number generating a 43x should be treated as if it were unsigned or
+Another option considered is to have the Verification Service only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
+After the 43x errors have been returned once, any subsequent calls from that originating number generating a 43x should be treated as if they were unsigned.

-Second option: A reason code passed in the 18x provisional response that indicates one of the four above scenarios.
-In addition, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “repaired” identity header field.

 Use of canon parameter